 You can expect to see plenty of walkers, joggers and people out aboard row boats – why not join them?

 For more than 200 years, Regent’s Canal has been a peaceful little oasis that has a totally different feel and pace than the rest of Camden.
-It’s free to take a stroll (obvs) and if you plan ahead and bring a picnic lunch, it’s cheapest things to do in Camden!
+It’s free to take a stroll (obvs) and if you plan ahead and bring a picnic lunch, it’s nice and cheap too.

 Read More: Little Venice – Discovering London’s Offbeat Gem